Women in water governance, TROSA Project

 TROSA Water Collectors

-Population Connection currently works with RUWDUC to help fund the reconstruction of several flood warning systems that were destroyed during the Mahakali flood in October of 2021, which forced around 90 families to flee their homes.
-Additionally, Population Connection has contributed funding for the distribution of food, water, and clothing on behalf of RUWDUC to the families displaced by recent climate-induced floods.
+Population Connection has worked with RUWDUC to help fund the reconstruction of several flood warning systems that were destroyed during the Mahakali flood in October of 2021, which forced around 90 families to flee their homes.
+Additionally, Population Connection has contributed funding for the distribution of food, water, and clothing to the families displaced by recent climate-induced floods.

 “Now we are working with the local government in the selection of development programs, budget allocation, and building the projects.
 It became possible because of the support and ideas we got from the TROSA program.”